aspose-note/Aspose.Note-Reference-Tutorials/note/english/net/hyperlinks/add-hyperlinks/_index.md

 doc.AppendChildLast(page);
 ```

-## Step 6: Save the Document:
+### Step 6: Save the Document

-Specify the file path where you want to save the Aspose.Note document and call the Save method to save it.
+Choose a folder, compose the full file name, and call `Save`.
+The output file will be a valid OneNote `.one` file containing your hyperlink.

 ```csharp
 string dataDir = "Your Document Directory";